 It’s rare to find a watch that is universally desirable and pricey yet still common.
 Such is the case with the Rolex “Double Red” Sea Dweller, a proper tool watch, investment, and status symbol.
 Even more unusual, this watch comes from the 1970’s, the era of the collapse of the Swiss watch industry and many truly horrible designs.
 Yet it is so iconic, so sought-after, and so recognizable that prices continue to vault upwards!

 Panerai isn’t for everyone, but if I was going to buy one, it would be this Panerai PAM 64C Submersible 1000m, the original “La Bomba” watch.

 What makes a watch into a grail?
 It’s all about the quest!
 And what triggers that quest?
 Sometimes, it’s nostalgia!
 A “holy grail” is defined more by the quest to find it than the object itself.
 If you could run down to Macy’s and buy the watch you have been seeking, would you love it?
 Maybe, but would you rhapsodize about it?
 Probably not.

 Not everyone likes the Royal Oak, but it’s hard to understate its importance.
 It’s one of the most influential watches of the last half-century, creating a whole new niche that now accounts for much of the industry’s sales: Luxury sports.
-As noted over at Christie’s, there really wasn’t a luxury sports watch market prior to […]